theoddden/float-protocols/README.md

 Float Protocols is a primitive that bridges existing dead zone communication systems (Iridium, Inmarsat, VSAT, HF/VHF, RockBLOCK) to AST SpaceMobile's future direct-to-cell network that is partly launched.
 Users will bring their own ASTS account details for authentication.
 The system integrates with telemetry for accurate ping monitoring.

-Design Principles:
-Async-first architecture for low latency
-99% uptime goal with circuit breakers, retries, and health checks
-Ultra-lightweight: runs on pre-existing RAM on local ARM Zero-allocation where possible using stack-allocated buffers Fixed-size buffers for memory efficiency
-Memory sharding for immediate deadzone uplink (InferX pattern) Snapshotting for fast uplink building
-Inspired by vLLM batching and LMCache caching patterns Future Protocols

-AST SpaceMobile - Direct-to-cell cellular format Features
+AST SpaceMobile - Direct-to-cell cellular format

+Features

 Zero-Allocation Hot Path: Iridium SBD to ASTS Protobuf translation with NO heap allocations